seven-technologies-cloud/pythonrest/README.md

 - **origins** – Defines allowed CORS origins, separated by comma.

 - **headers** – Defines allowed CORS origins headers values, separated by comma.

+- main_db_conn - Specifies the database type (mysql, pgsql, mssql, mariadb) of the database your custom API accesses.
+Should not be messed around to avoid breaking the code.
+Valid values are: mysql, pgsql, mssql and mariadb

+- <project_database_type>_user - User to authenticate on API's database sessions.

+- <project_database_type>_password - Password to authenticate on API's database sessions.

+- <project_database_type>_host - The endpoint of your database.

+- <project_database_type>_port - Port that is allowed access to your database.

+- <project_database_type>_schema - On MySQL, MariaDB and SQLServer, this is the name of your database.
+On PostgreSQL, this is the schema inside of your database.

+- pgsql_database_name - On PostgreSQL, this is the database name in which your selected schema resides.

 ## Requirements